-What does design need to be effective in organizations?
-How can we, as service designers, leverage our skillset and knowledge to bring customers’ perspective into the organizational context?
+What does design need to be effective in organisations?
+How can we, as service designers, leverage our skillset and knowledge to bring customers’ perspectives into the organisational context?
 What prevents service design from being impactful?

-Last week, with these questions in mind, my colleagues Marzia Aricò and Ben Reason took the stage at DesignOps Global conference.
-The conversation revolved around a brief backstory of Livework’s learning journey towards how to implement transformation projects effectively.
+With these questions in mind, my colleagues Marzia Aricò and Ben Reason took the stage at the DesignOps Global conference.
+The conversation revolved around a brief backstory of Livework’s learning journey toward how to implement transformation projects effectively.

 Service Design, organisations, and truth